openstack-archive/dragonflow/doc/source/specs/lbaas2.rst

    | type      | Enum (None)              | Must be 'None'                    |
    +-----------+--------------------------+-----------------------------------+

 There is no session persistence.
-Every packet is load-balanced independantly.
+Every packet is load-balanced independently.

 Source IP session persistence: